alisw/boost/libs/outcome/doc/src/content/faq/_index.md

 not do any of this, but subsequent WG21 papers do propose various interoperation mechanisms, [one of which](https://wg21.link/P0786) Outcome implements so code using Expected will seamlessly interoperate with code using Outcome.

+## Is Outcome riddled with undefined behaviour for const, const-containing and reference-containing types?

+The short answer is not any more in C++ 20 and after, thanks to changes made to C++ 20 at the Belfast WG21 meeting in November 2019.

+The longer answer is that before C++ 20, use of placement new on types containing `const` member types where the resulting pointer was thrown away is undefined behaviour.
+As of the resolution of a national body comment, this is no longer the case, and now Outcome is free of this particular UB for C++ 20 onwards.

+This still affects C++ before 20, though no major compiler is affected.
+Still, if you wish to avoid UB, don't use `const` types within Outcome types (or any `optional<T>`, or `vector<T>` or any STL container type for that matter).

+### More detail

+Before the C++ 14 standard, placement new into storage which used to contain a const type was straight out always undefined behaviour, period.
+Thus all use of placement new within a `result<const_containing_type>`, or indeed an `optional<const_containing_type>`, is always undefined behaviour before C++ 14.
+From `[basic.life]` for the C++ 11 standard:

+> Creating a new object at the storage location that a const object with static,
+> thread, or automatic storage duration occupies or, at the storage location
+> that such a const object used to occupy before its lifetime ended results
+> in undefined behavior.

+This being excessively restrictive, from C++ 14 onwards, `[basic_life]` now states:

+> If, after the lifetime of an object has ended and before the storage which
+> the object occupied is reused or released, a new object is created at the
+> storage location which the original object occupied, a pointer that
+> pointed to the original object, a reference that referred to the original
+> object, or the name of the original object will automatically refer to the
+> new object and, once the lifetime of the new object has started, can be
+> used to manipulate the new object, if:
+>
+>   — the storage for the new object exactly overlays the storage location which
+>     the original object occupied, and
+>
+>   — the new object is of the same type as the original object (ignoring the
+>     top-level cv-qualifiers), and
+>
+>   — the type of the original object is not const-qualified, and, if a class type,
+>     does not contain any non-static data member whose type is const-qualified
+>     or a reference type, and
+>
+>   — neither the original object nor the new object is a potentially-overlapping
+>     subobject

+Leaving aside my personal objections to giving placement new of non-const non-reference types magical pointer renaming powers, the upshot is that if you want defined behaviour for placement new of types containing const types or references, you must store the pointer returned by placement new, and use that pointer for all further reference to the newly created object.
+This obviously adds eight bytes of storage to a `result<const_containing_type>`, which is highly undesirable given all the care and attention paid to keeping it small.
+The alternative is to use {{% api "std::launder" %}}, which was added in C++ 17, to 'launder' the storage into which we placement new before each and every use of that storage.
+This forces the compiler to reload the object stored by placement new on every occasion, and not assume it can be constant propagated, which impacts codegen quality.

+As mentioned above, this issue (in so far as it applies to types containing user supplied `T` which might be `const`) has been resolved as of C++ 20 onwards, and it is extremely unlikely that any C++ compiler will act on any UB here in C++ 17 or 14 given how much of STL containers would break.